-Jane Goodall UK
+Jane Goodall Keynote Speaker

 - Founder of the Jane Goodall Institute (JGI) and Roots & Shoots.

-- Renowned Ethologist and Conservationist
+- Keynote speaker who is a renowned Ethologist and Conservationist

 - Appointed a United Nations Messenger of Peace (2002)